Run Your Trading Like a Business

 At Robot Wealth our focus is using our time, resources and capital to get a return on our money – and so should you if you want to win.

 We teach this approach using several fundamental truths in our Bootcamps.

-The one we’ll talk briefly about now is Run it Like a Business — because it’s the fundamental that becomes most immediately apparent when you make this shift from fun -and-theoretical to money-making-and-practical (you can get primers on the other 6 at the bottom of this post).
+The one we’ll talk briefly about now is Run it Like a Business — because it’s the fundamental that becomes most immediately apparent when you make this shift from fun-and-theoretical to money-making-and-practical.

 Run it Like a Business